 You can purchase a guided tour for a few euros.

-Children under the age of 13 are only permitted with their parents.
+Children under the age of 13 can only enter with their parents.

 If you travel with children, there are restrictions.
-For example, children are not permitted to view some of the films and some of the exhibits.
+For example, children cannot view some of the films and some of the exhibits.

 The tour requires a lot of walking, mostly on gravel.

 The site spans 20 acres; if you plan to see it all, expect to spend four hours here.

 The visitors center has restrooms and a Cafeteria.